DJDanl/cpp-docs.pt-br/docs/c-runtime-library/reference/itoa-itow.md

 A base a ser usado para a conversão de *valor*, que deve estar no intervalo de 2 a 36.

 *size*<br/>
 Comprimento do buffer em unidades do tipo de caractere.
-Esse parâmetro é inferido a partir de *buffer* argumento em C++.
+Esse parâmetro é inferido a partir do *buffer* argumento em C++.

 ## <a name="return-value"></a>Valor de retorno